DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 The typical use case for this is to optimize cohort breakdown queries on the primary entity.
 For example, to optimize breakdowns by age, race, gender, specify those attributes here.
 Order matters.

 You can currently specify a maximum of four attributes, because we implement this using BigQuery clustering which has this [limitation](https://cloud.google.com/bigquery/docs/clustered-tables#limitations).

+### SZEntity.sourceQueryTableName
+**optional** String

+Full name of the table to use when exporting a query against the source data.

+SQL substitutions are supported in this table name.

+If unspecified, exporting a query against the source data is unsupported.

+*Example value:* `${omopDataset}.condition_occurrence`

 ### SZEntity.textSearch
 **optional** [SZTextSearch](#sztextsearch)